 DCH Course Fees Structure

-The fee structure for the Diploma in Child Health (DCH) course typically varies by institution but generally ranges from around INR 24,000 to INR 1,20,000 per year.
+The fee structure for the Diploma in Child Health (DCH) course typically varies by institution but generally ranges from around INR 24,000 to INR 1,20,000 per year (as of 2025-26; indicative, subject to change).

 While the initial fees may seem high, the return on investment in terms of career growth can be significant.
 After completing DCH in Pediatrics, you can look forward to a well-paying career in both private and government hospitals.